Folders & organisation

 Create New Folder dialog with a clear folder name, Parent Folder, and Create Folder action

-This is useful when a link starts as a quick test in one folder and later becomes part of a live campaign library.
+This helps when a link starts as a quick test in one folder and later becomes part of a live campaign library.

 Rename, move, or delete folders when the structure changes

-Open the menu on a folder card to Edit or Move, or to Delete when the folder is empty.
-To rename or reparent a folder, use Edit and update Folder Name and Parent Folder as needed.
+Open the menu on a folder card to Edit or Move it, or to Delete it once it's empty.
+To rename or move a folder under a different parent, choose Edit and update Folder Name and Parent Folder.

-If you need to delete a folder, empty it first by moving or deleting the Smart Links inside it and by removing any child folders it contains.
+Before you delete a folder, empty it first: move or delete the OmniLab Smart Links inside it, and remove any folders nested within it.

 Edit Folder dialog showing Folder Name and Parent Folder for rename or move